Is the CBP Refund Claims Portal Open Yet?

 2) You still need to know who controls the claim

-If you economically paid the tariff but are not the Importer of Record, a later portal will not automatically fix that mismatch.
-Refund rights and filing posture still depend on what the entry papers show and which party has authority to act.
+If you are not the IOR, CAPE will not fix that mismatch.
+Confirm what the entry papers show and which party has authority to act before filing.

 For the broader protest framework, see:

-3) You still need to separate tariff regimes correctly
+4) You still need to separate tariff regimes

 CBP ended collection of IEEPA duties effective February 24, 2026 at 12:00 a.m.
 ET, but a separate Section 122 surcharge began one minute later.
-Those are different legal regimes and should not be mixed in refund calculations.
+The CIT invalidated Proclamation No. 11012 on May 7, 2026, with direct relief limited to importer plaintiffs.
+Those are different legal regimes and should not be mixed in CAPE calculations.

 Sources: